SMedlej-bee/lab-agile-planning/README.md

 # lab-agile-planning
-his repository contains the lab for agile planning course on Coursera
+this repository contains the lab for agile planning course on Coursera